SEED-VT/LLMCodeImpact/Readme.md

 This artifact provides:

-Robustness Testing: A framework to apply Semantic-Preserving Mutations (SPMs),such as misleading comments, misleading variable names or dead code to evaluate if model's fault localization accuracy remains unaffected.
+Robustness Testing: A framework to apply Semantic-Preserving Mutations (SPMs), such as misleading comments, misleading variable names or dead code, to evaluate if the model's fault localization accuracy remains unaffected.

 Reproducibility: Pre-configured scripts to replicate the findings of RQ1, RQ2, and RQ3 as presented in the paper.